Common Investment Banking Behavioral Questions

 When answering this question, be careful.
 You don’t want to give off the vibe that you are a complete party animal, but you also don’t want to make it seem like you are the world’s most boring person.
 The key to answering this question is to provide answers that show you are outgoing and intriguing, but not irresponsible.

 Q. What extracurricular activities are you involved in as an undergraduate?

 When answering this question, be sure to focus answers on leadership activities.
-To say “I am member of so and so club” is great, but not as powerful as describing activities where you took initiative and served as a leader.
+To say “I am a member of so-and-so club” is great, but not as powerful as describing activities where you took initiative and served as a leader.
 And, it doesn’t matter what type of club.
 Banks want analysts who can run with projects and get things done without hand holding.
 Giving leadership vignettes provides that sense of confidence.